TERMS AND CONDITIONS FOR FREE ACCOUNTS

 8.1 "As Is"

 The use of the Trustpilot Service is the sole responsibility of the Customer.
-The Trustpilot Service is supplied "as is", it may be modified, updated, interrupted, suspended or discontinued at any time without notice or liability, and Trustpilot does not guarantee the general applicability or availability of the Trustpilot Service.
+The Trustpilot Service is supplied "as is", it may be modified, updated, interrupted, suspended or discontinued at any time without notice or liability, and Trustpilot does not guarantee the general applicability or availability of the Trustpilot Service or any data related to the Customer’s use of Non-Trustpilot Applications.

 8.2 All warranties, representations, conditions and all other terms of any kind whatsoever implied by statute or common law are, to the fullest extent permitted by applicable law, excluded from the Agreement.